 The mutual dependence between the husband’s Torah study and the wife’s earthly efforts is already mentioned in the Talmud.
 Tractate Berakhot (17a), presents a description of the great reward women earn for their part in making possible their husbands’ and sons’ Torah study.
 The Talmud details the woman’s actions for which she earns this reward: she brings the boys to study scripture in the synagogue, sends her husband to study Torah in the study hall and waits for him until he returns.
 This well-known Aggadah was certainly on the rebbetzin’s mind, yet she chose to cite a different “midrash,” apparently one she invented, according to which after the parting of the Red Sea the women were sad that the merit of Torah study had been denied them, and only the men had merited it and would be rewarded for it.
 Miriam answered them at the Song on the Sea: just like the horse serves as a helper to its rider and brings the rider to its chosen destination and therefore “in the punishment of the Egyptians the horse also drowned,” so too “regarding the woman’s merit in the holy Torah her husband studies.
 Without women—the husband cannot study Torah at ease as is necessary!”

 The rabbinic midrash gives significance to the woman’s support of her husband’s Torah study but does not emphasize the latter’s dependence upon the former.
-In the rebbetzin’s “midrash,” the dependence of the husband’s Torah study on his wife is emphasized⸺she carries a burden for her husband.
+In the rebbetzin’s “midrash,” the dependence of the husband’s Torah study on his wife is emphasized.
 The choice of this parable of the horse and its rider leaves no room for doubt about the hierarchy between the two, i.e., the wife’s subservience to her husband, alongside the husband’s dependence on his wife for his Torah study.
 It is the wife’s toil that makes possible the husband’s Torah study.
 If in the past, the message was that a woman was worthy of spiritual reward and admiration for assisting her husband, now the message is that it is she who is the enabler of his Torah study (in the terminology of Saul Berman).
 This status greatly increases her responsibility; on the one hand, it increases her reward in the world to come, on the other hand, it also increases her obligation in this world to free up her husband’s time.
 To a great degree, the wife also becomes responsible for his avoidance of Torah study.
 This role becomes the mission of the woman in this world: “The woman’s role is to enable her husband to study in calmness and serenity, and this is her mission in the world, an obligation that is a privilege!”
 Torah study is presented as the supreme value that overrides all other values and interests.